shiyis/nlpwme/modules/1a-nn.md

 This has the effect of promoting movement of lexical NPs.
 As connections from it to the flood row turn off the corresponding units in the row.

-This has the effect of removing the incentive to movement of case-marked units, which is in accordance with the principle of the case filter.
+This has the effect of removing the incentive to movement of case-marked units, which is in accordance with the principle of the case filter.}

----
+@@

+@@ -->

+\textoutput{cards}
 <!-- ---
 The resulting schema of the entire model | :-------------------------:|